Are Thunderstorms Dangerous For Commercial Passenger Aircraft?

 What’s in a Thunderstorm?

-Thunderstorms (Cumulonimbus clouds) contain lightning, precipitation, hail, extreme turbulence, supercooled water droplets, ice, microbursts and violent winds, all of which can be hazardous to commercial passenger jets.
+Thunderstorms (Cumulonimbus clouds or ‘CBs’ as pilots refer to them) contain lightning, precipitation, hail, extreme turbulence, supercooled water droplets, ice, microbursts and violent winds, all of which can be hazardous to commercial passenger jets.
 They have caused passenger jets to crash before, and could possibly be a contributory part in a crash in the future.

 Commercial aircraft usually get struck by lightning a few times a year.
 The damage the aircraft receives from a lightning strike varies.
 The structure of the aircraft is designed to dissipate the electric charge overboard, but the entry and exit points can cause damage to the aircraft’s skin.
 It can also potentially interfere with the aircraft’s electrical systems but it rarely causes any significant problems.

 Severe icing is dangerous for commercial aircraft.
 Ice forming on the aircraft structure increase the weight of the aircraft, which in turn increases the stalling speed.
 It also disrupts the airflow over the wings, reducing the total lift produced by the wings.
 Lift created by the wings counteracts the weight of the aircraft which is what gets, and keeps the aircraft airborne.
 Most commercial aircraft are certified to fly through light to moderate icing but not severe icing.
 Pilots will therefore always look to avoid areas of severe icing.
 Thunderstorms can be particuarly dangerous as they may contain ‘Super Cooled Waterdroplets’.
 This is liquid which remains as a fluid despite it being below the freezing temperature.
 It freezes as soon as it comes into contact with a hard surface, like an aircraft, which can cause significant performance issues.